-The educational support specialist will have full discretion as to the due dates for all makeup work so that work can be completed quickly, without sacrificing the student's performance in the current course.
-When necessary, the educational support specialist may approve makeup work to be done at a later date, but prior to the commencement of the next semester or graduation.
+The associate registrar will have full discretion as to the due dates for all makeup work so that work can be completed quickly, without sacrificing the student's performance in the current course.
+When necessary, the associate registrar may approve makeup work to be done at a later date, but prior to the commencement of the next semester or graduation.